yousefelassal/quote-cron/README.md

 > I had three chairs in my house; one for solitude, two for friendship, three for society.

 > All the world is a stage, And all the men and women merely players.
 They have their exits and entrances; Each man in his time plays many parts.

+> I have done my best: that is about all the philosophy of living one needs.